 Arkansas Headwaters Recreation Area (AHRA) Management Plan Revision

-Early in 2016, AHRA hosted four public meetings and held a 30-day public comment period that ended on February 12, 2016.
-The AHRA partnership closely considered comments in developing a range of management alternatives.
-A 21 day comment period followed release of the preliminary alternatives on June 1, 2016.
-A final 30 day public comment period and additional public meetings will follow the release of the preliminary management plan, expected mid 2017.
+The Management Plan is being revised for the second time since it was adopted in 1989.
+The AHRA management plan review started in early 2016 with a public scoping process.
+At that time, AHRA hosted four public meetings and held a 30-day public comment period that ended on February 12, 2016.
+The AHRA partnership closely considered these comments in developing a range of management alternatives.
+A 21-day comment period followed the release of the preliminary alternatives on June 1, 2016.
+A final 30-day public comment period and three additional public meetings followed the release of the draft management plan which closed on November 10, 2017.

 Learn more about the Arkansas Headwaters Recreation Area.
 See the current Arkansas River Recreation Management Plan.